GarvitBanga/garvitbanga.github.io/_pages/about.md

 Research Interests
 ======
-Federated Learning, Domain Adaptation, Multimodal Learning, Model Compression, Optimization.
+Federated Learning, Domain Adaptation, Multimodal Learning, Model Compression, Optimization.<br>
 Currently, I am looking for PhD opportunities and am highly interested in collaborating on Federated Learning-based research projects.
 If you have any leads, please reach out to me at gb2762@nyu.edu.